macOS Monterey is finally here, and the latest OS update from Apple brings with it some exciting new features.

 Once you are in Safe Mode, you can attempt to install macOS Monterey again.

 Hopefully, one of the fixes mentioned here has allowed you to install macOS Monterey on your computer properly.
 If it doesn’t, you may need to keep searching for solutions to help with the installation.

-And just know that if you are experiencing an issue with install soon after the update has been released, any bugs causing this should be worked out fairly quickly.
+And just know that if you are experiencing an issue with installation soon after the update has been released, any bugs causing this should be worked out fairly quickly.